cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Random Oracle Cloning / Domain Separation

-HPKE allows a choice of a DHKEM variant and a KDF such that the hash functions `HashDH` and `Hash` are instantiated by the same hash function.
-The prefixes `label_hashdh` and `label_hash` serve to separate the input domains of `HashDH` and `Hash`; this justifies modeling them as independent functions even when instantiated by the same hash function.
+HPKE allows combining a DHKEM variant DHKEM(Curve, Hash_kem) and a KDF such that the hash functions Hash_kem and Hash are instantiated by the same hash function.
+The prefixes used for the second parameter of the functions Extract_kem, Expand_kem, Extract, and Expand serve to separate their input domains; this justifies modeling them as independent functions even if instantiated by the same underlying hash function.

 Users of HPKE who want to use a KEM other than DHKEM must make sure that any hash function used within this KEM can be modeled as a function independent from `Hash`.

-At the same time, `label_hash` ensures that any secrets derived in HPKE are bound to the scheme's name, even when possibly derived from the same KEM shared secret as in another scheme.
+The string literal `identifier` ensures that any secrets derived in HPKE are bound to the scheme's name, even when possibly derived from the same KEM shared secret as in another scheme.